-Chain - Facts Tabl le 1 Inspection and removal from service per ANSI N30.9 MAXIMUM ALLOWABLE WEAR AT ANY POINT OF LINK Frequent inspection Normal Chainor Coupling Link Cross Section Maximum Allowable Wear Diameter Inches Normal Service - MonthlySevere service - Daily to Monthly check chain and 9/32 .037 attachments for wear, nicks, cracks, breaks, gouges, stretch, bends, weld spatter; discoloration from 3/8 .052 excessive temperature, and throat openings of hooks.
-1/3 .069 Chain links and attachments should hang freely to adjacent links.
-5/8 .064 Latches on hooks, if present should hang freely 3/4 .105 and seat properly without evidence of permanent 7/8 .116 distortion 1 .137 Periodic Inspection - Inspection Records Required 1-1/4 .169 Normal service -Yearly Refer to ANSI B30.9 for full details Horizontal sling Severe Service - Monthly angles of less Than 30 degrees are not recommended.
-This inspection shall include everything in a frequent inspection plus each link and end attachment shall be examined individually, taking care to expose inner link surfaces of the chain and chain attachments.
-Worn links should not exceed values given in Table 1 or recommended by the manufacturer.
+Chain - Facts Tab le 1 Inspection and removal from service per ANSI N30.9 MAXIMUM ALLOWABLE WEAR AT ANY POINT OF LINK Frequent inspection Normal Chainor Coupling Link Cross Section Maximum Allowable Wear Normal Service - Monthly Diameter Inches Severe service - Daily to Monthly check chain and attachments for wear, nicks, cracks, breaks, gouges, 9/32 .037 stretch, bends, weld spatter; discoloration from 3/8 .052 excessive temperature, and throat openings of hooks.
+1/3 .069 1.
+Chain links and attachments should hang freely to adjacent links.
+5/8 .064 Latches on hooks, if present should hang freely 3/4 .105 and seat properly without evidence of permanent 7/8 .116 distortion 1 .137 Periodic Inspection - Inspection Records Required 1-1/4 .169 Normal service -Yearly Refer to ANSI B30.9 for full details Horizontal sling Severe Service - Monthly angles of less Than 30 degree This inspection shall include everything in a frequent inspection plus each link and end attachment shall be examined individually, taking care to expose inner link surfaces of the chain and chain attachments.
+1. Worn links should not exceed values given in Table 1 or recommended by the manufacturer.
 2. Sharp transverse nicks and gouges should be rounded out by grinding and the depth of the grinding should not exceed values in Table1 .
 3. Hooks should be inspected in accordance with ANSIB30.10.
 4. If present, latches on hooks should seat properly, rotate freely, and show no permanent distortion.